yveskaufmann/TritonExtensionEnabler/README.md

 TritonExtensionEnabler
 ======================

-Extension Enabler for the Game Triton Neptunes Prime 2.
+A Google Chrome Extension which allows to enable extensions for the awesome game http://triton.ironhelmet.com/.